 To prepare for application into the program, students must follow an undergraduate program which includes appropriate physical, biological, and behavioral science prerequisite courses before applying to the program.
 Click on Prerequisite Courses in the left menu window for a prerequisite list.
 A minimum score of 4.0 on the Analytical Writing portion of the General Aptitude Section of the GRE is desired.

 The department participates in the Physical Therapist Centralized Application Service (PTCAS).
 Applicants applying to the department will apply online using the PTCAS application.
 The PTCAS application filing period begins the previous July 1 and the department application deadline for the DPT is November 1 for entrance into the program the following summer semester.
 To learn more about the PTCAS application process, please visit the PTCAS web site.

 Applicants must simultaneously apply to the University by submitting a completed CSU Postbaccalaureate and Graduate Admissions Form available through the University's Office of Enrollment Services, Brotman Hall 101 or electronically at CSUMentor.
-The University application filing period for the class starting in May, 2013 began October ,1 2012 and the deadline is December 30, 2012.
-The University application filing period thereafter (beginning with the class starting in May, 2014) is from October 1 to December 1 of the previous year.
+The University application filing period is from October 1 to December 1 of the previous year.

 Application to the University is a separate process than application to the Physical Therapy program.
 Admission to the University does not guarantee admission to the Physical Therapy Program and admission to the Physical Therapy Program is contingent upon being accepted by the University.
 Contact the Office of Enrollment Services for University application information and requirements for acceptance to the University.